- New mandatory public health measures in effect April 6.

 - Get vaccinated: Everyone 55+.
 Many 16+ with health conditions.
 Walk-ins for AstraZeneca.

-Eligible employers can still access the Canada-Alberta Job Grant, which is a training program where an employer applies on behalf of their present of future employee(s) for eligible training costs, including driver training costs.
-For more information on the Canada-Alberta Job Grant, please visit Canada-Alberta Jobs Grant.
+Eligible employers can still access the Canada-Alberta Job Grant, which is a training program where an employer applies on behalf of their present or future employee(s) for eligible training costs, including driver-training costs.

 Application status: Closed

 The contractor will contact waitlisted applicants from 2020 in April 2021.